Rexios80/uYouEnhanced-Distribution/README.md

 Repo to automate the distribution of [uYouPlusExtra](https://github.com/arichorn/uYouPlusExtra) to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) using [fastlane](https://fastlane.tools)

-The action checks for updates every 24 hours and will distribute the latest build if there is a new version

 ## How?

 1. Fork the repo
 2. Create a Firebase project and enable App Distribution
 3. Add an iOS app to the project